forcedotcom/source-deploy-retrieve/contributing/metadata.md

 1. Types that aren't supported in the metadata API
 2. Types in the [nonSupportedTypes file](../src/registry/nonSupportedTypes.ts) (think of it as a registry-ignore file).
 You can ignore the types themselves, or the feature/settings they depend on.
 Be sure to explain why you're choosing to ignore that type.

+If you find your types (or the features they require) excluded by `nonSupportedTypes.ts` but think they're ready to go, feel free to remove them from the list.

+There are 2 main ways this happens (or ways to make this work if it currently isn't)

+1. A feature is available to scratch orgs when it previously wasn't
+1. The metadata coverage report's "settings" were not sufficient to enable your type to appear in the `describe` call.

+Fixing those problems not only makes it easier to automate your type's support in the library, but also makes your type usable by customers (features) and fixes your documentation (coverageReport).

 ## Manual Testing

 Want to make sure your types are working as expected?